Capital Gains Tax Changes on Private Residences

-From 6 April 2020, these changes coupled with the changes to interest relief will be reduced so that only a 20% tax credit is available.
-This may make some individuals consider selling UK residential property and if this is the case some consideration should be given to making the sale before 6 April 2020.
+From 6 April 2020, these changes coupled with the changes to mortgage interest relief will be reduced so that only a 20% tax credit is available.
+This may make some individuals consider selling UK residential property.

-For further information or a discussion on this subject please contact Mark Moore
+For further information or a discussion on this subject please contact our Tax Partner, Mark Moore